Honatas/bootstrap-4-autocomplete/README.md

 Where to find the label on your source.
 The label is what will be shown on each item in the autocomplete list.

 **maximumItems**:
 How many items you want to show when the autocomplete is displayed.
 Default is 5.
+Set to 0 to display all available items.

 **onSelectItem**:
 A callback that is fired every time an item is selected.
 It receives two parameters: the first is the selected item, the second is the textfield element.
 The selected item has the format: